Are Allergies and Headaches Triggering Your Migraine Attacks?

-Allergies and headaches go hand in hand for me.
+Allergies and headaches go hand in hand with me.
 Several years ago, I had sinus surgery.
+I get a lot of headaches from allergies.
 I have suffered from sinus issues and infections my whole life (just like migraine).
 After many sinus infections, this year I decided to look for more answers on why I’m still suffering so much from allergies and headaches.
 Remember that what I live through is not medical advice.
 I live My Migraine Life in hopes that you will find your own path.
 I am not giving medical advice, just searching for answers in my own life.
+My migraine is more than a headache, but the headache is a main and persistent symptom that I live with.
+Allergies are often a trigger for my headaches while lead to triggering my migraine disease.
+It’s a complicated process that requires constant assessment.

 The first doctor I went to I had seen as a child with the same issues.
 He dismissed me after speaking at length because I was “too knowledgeable” about my migraine attacks and triggers stating that allergy testing wouldn’t teach me anything.